-Whether you’re considering putting your own company into liquidation, or are an interested party involved with a business that is going into liquidation, this article will explain the meaning, the process, and the implications.
+Whether you’re considering putting your company into liquidation, or are an interested party involved with a business that is insolvent, this article will explain the meaning, the process, and the implications.

 One thing many directors don’t realise is that at the moment of insolvency, a profound shift happens to their role.
 In an instant, the responsibility to shareholders disappears and the primary responsibility is now to your creditors.

 It may well be you can rescue the limited company via a process known as company voluntary arrangement, or administration.
 If it’s concluded that those things aren’t possible, then the company goes into liquidation.

 This means it is closed down, its assets sold and the money used to pay creditors, and finally is is struck off the register at Companies House.

 This entire process, from the moment of insolvency to the final dissolution of the company is known as ‘going into liquidation.’

 While it may feel intmidating and stressful, it can also be fast, efficient and a huge relief to finally put a business behind you with this straightforward process.